giovagalassi8-ctrl/GG_Laboratorio/03_Genome_assembly/02_contaminants/README.md

 ## Contaminants detection

-To identify potential contaminants, we utilized BlobTools.
+To identify potential contaminants, we utilized [*BlobTools*](https://github.com/DRL/blobtools).
 This software enables the analysis of genome assembly composition by integrating taxonomic classification with GC content and coverage metrics.
 Such visualization is instrumental in detecting exogenous sequences or assembly artifacts.

 ```bash
 #[sequence]